TrainWeb.org Facebook Page

 Map: PG 10 B 3 Topographic Maps

 The southwest leg survives as this mound of earth that leads into the trees on the right.
-It is older than the northeast leg because it was built during the early 1930s as part of a siding to serve Charles L. Ruffin's Massaponax Corporation sand and gravel company.
-It was also the first to be disused when in 1961 PRR discontinued Race Track Specials from Washington.
+Older than the northeast leg, it dates to the early 1930s as part of a siding to serve Charles L. Ruffin's Massaponax Corporation sand and gravel company.
+It was also the first to be disused when PRR discontinued Race Track Specials from Washington in 1961.
+Specials from Baltimore and northeast continued.

 PRR apparently scooped up adjacent soil, leaving behind low spots on either side of the mound where stagnant water now gathers.